Cora is reader-supported. When you buy via our links, we may earn a commission at no cost to you. Learn more

 Alternative Way #1 – Using a Vice & Hammer

-You can take off skateboard bearings with these two handy tools.
+You can take off skate bearings with these two handy tools.
 Place the wheel on its side in the vice, then tap its edges with the hammer.
 It is best to start with little force and exert more if necessary.
 Do not be aggressive right away to avoid causing damage.

 Alternative Way #2 – Thermal Expansion & Contraction